 The tissue structures, the muscles, the small veins in the muscles known as capillaries, the oxygen-transporting protein in the muscles called myoglobin, the combustion organs called mitochondria’s, and the necessary specific enzymes in the muscle cells, have crucial local significance in the working muscles.

-The purpose of aerobic training is greatly to increase the supply of oxygen to the muscle fibers in the working muscles.
+The purpose of aerobic training is great to increase the supply of oxygen to the muscle fibers in the working muscles.
 Thus, the changes occur in the systems that are involved in transporting oxygen to the muscle fibers.
 Aerobic training means training “with” Oxygen as the opposite of anaerobic training which means training “without” Oxygen.

-I know that this can be a little difficult to understand but know that there will be great improvement in this system during your training
+I know that this can be a little difficult to understand but know that there will be a great improvement in this system during your training

 The pulmonary system is the movement of blood from the heart, to the lungs, and back to the heart again.
 In the lungs, the blood receives oxygen from inhaled air and at the same time delivers carbon dioxide (CO2), a waste material from the energy release, to the atmospheric air.
 The replacement of oxygen and carbon dioxide happens through the lung’s highly specialized construction.